Channel classifier

 Can I input a regex formula when creating a channel classifier?

-You can enter in the regex as free-form text when creating a channel classifier.
+You can enter the regex as free-form text when creating a channel classifier.

 9fa030f73be38a0008933fa2a3f733b384ebfc74.png

-Is the referring domain captured by Amplitude, or does this value need to be passed by the customer?
+Is the referring domain captured by Amplitude, or do I have to pass this value?

 Why am I seeing '(none)' values when grouping by my channel in a Data Table?

-You are seeing '(none)' values because you are querying on an event that occurred before that user property was ever sent.
-When using Amplitude, you are querying on the value of a user or event property at the time of the event.
-The '(none)' showing for the property in the Data Table when grouping by your channel means that there is no value for that property.
+You're seeing '(none)' values because you're querying on an event that occurred before that user property was ever sent.
+When using Amplitude, you're querying on the value of a user or event property at the time of the event.
+The '(none)' value showing for the property in the Data Table when grouping by your channel means that there's no value for that property.

 Was this page helpful?